 I'm not saying it's going to happen, but here's stating that it could.
 The Yankees don't shy away from risky injury picks (like Andrew Brackman a year ago).
 And while it might seem unlikely they'd go that route two years in a row, Hunter did return lately and was up to 94-95 mph during a regional start.
 If the Yankees are fairly convinced he's healthy, they could take a shot.
 Last week's pick, Cole, still could fit, and the Yankees probably wouldn't mind if someone like DeVall was still around.

 29. Cleveland Indians: Jemile Weeks, 2B, University of Miami

 The indication is the Indians would like a college bat in this spot and Weeks is someone they hope is still here.
 There's a chance that he could go higher, leaving the Indians to figure out which of the advanced hitters fit best.
 For now, they don't have to worry about that.

 Last week's projection: Weeks

 30. Boston Red Sox: Lance Lynn, RHP, University of Mississippi

-The Red Sox are willing to go in any direction at any point in the Draft, so this pick could be anyone's guess.
-There'd been a lot of talk about South Carolina's Reese Havens in this spot, but Lynn's name has recently cropped up as a late-first-round candidate.
-After a bit of a dip in performance in the middle of the season, he's really stepped it up lately (when it counts), including an outstanding start at the SEC Tournament, with plenty of people on hand to see it.
+The Red Sox are willing to go in any direction at any point in the Draft, so this pick is anyone's guess.
+There'd been a lot of talk about South Carolina's Reese Havens, but Lynn's name has recently cropped up as a late-first-round candidate.
+He might go before this spot, but for now, he stays here.